 Bremsstrahlung at ELBE

 - Photon scattering and photodissociation experiments are performed to study electromagnetic strength functions that determine reaction rates in nuclear astrophysics and in nuclear technology.

 - Besides fundamental and applied research in nuclear physics the facility is used for positron annihilation lifetime studies in materials science.
 At this setup, a variety of material types can be studied and defect concentrations and defect types in bulk materials, porous structures and the chemistry of radiolysis can be investigated.

-- Tests of high-energy photon detectors (for example medical imaging for tumor therapy) are performed which also employ the ps timing resolution of the photon beam.
+- Tests of high-energy photon detectors are performed which also employ the ps timing resolution of the photon beam.